alishagarric/dads-birthday/README.md

 * [Dockerization](#dockerization)

 ## Features
-This starter also features a number of great software (in the words of their creators):
+This features a number of great software (in the words of their creators):
 - [Lanyon](http://lanyon.getpoole.com/) - a content-first, sliding sidebar theme (originally) for Jekyll (by [mdo](http://mdo.fm)).
 - [Gulp](http://gulpjs.com/) - a task automation tool.
 - [Browsersync](https://www.browsersync.io/) - time-saving synchronised browser testing, keep multiple browsers & devices in sync when editing files.
 - [EditorConfig](http://editorconfig.org/) - a config file for maintaining  consistent coding styles.

-### Assets
-- [svgo](https://github.com/svg/svgo) - a Node.js module for optimizing SVG vector graphics files.
-- [svg-sprite](https://github.com/jkphl/svg-sprite) - a Node.js module for takes a bunch of SVG files, optimizes them and bakes them into SVG sprites.
-- [Favicons](https://github.com/evilebottnawi/favicons) - a Node.js module for generating favicons and their associated files.
-- [imagemin](https://github.com/imagemin/imagemin) - a Node.js module for minify images seamlessly.
-- [assets-manager](https://github.com/amazingsurge/assets-manager) - a Node.js module for transfer the required files from your registry distributions to the target.

-### JavaScript
-- [Babel](http://babeljs.io/) - a JavaScript compiler for es5 to es6/7.
-- [rollup](https://rollupjs.org/) - a module bundler for JavaScript.
-- [Webpack](https://webpack.github.io/) - a bundler for JavaScript.
-- [ESLint](http://eslint.org/) - the pluggable linting utility for JavaScript and JSX (with preconfigured ruleset by [Google](https://github.com/google/eslint-config-google).
-- [UglifyJS](https://github.com/mishoo/UglifyJS2) – A JavaScript parser, minifier, compressor or beautifier toolkit.

 ### StyleSheet
 - [Sass](http://sass-lang.com/) - CSS with superpowers.